Introduction to graph theory and basic algorithms: Flows on graphs

 \begin{lm}[Integer flow] If all capacities of a flow network are integer then there exists a max-flow that is also integer on every edge. \end{lm} \begin{proof} By using any max-flow construction algorithm one can obtain the integer max-flow. \end{proof}

 \begin{lm} If all capacities of a flow network are either 0 or 1 and the max-flow value equal to $K$ then the paths from the source $s$ to the terminal $t$ are $K$-edge independent. \end{lm} \begin{proof} Let's construct the integer max-flow from the previous lemma.
-By using decomposition algorithm any paths $P_i$ will be edge independent and since the flow among each path equals to 1 then the number of paths $P_i$ is $K$. \end{proof}
+By using decomposition algorithm any paths $P_i$ will be edge independent and since the flow among each path equals to 1 then the number of paths $P_i$ equals to $K$. \end{proof}

-\begin{thm}[Menger] A graph is $\k$-vertex (edge) connected \ifof for any two vertices there exist $\k$-vertex (edge) independent paths. \end{thm} \begin{proof} \begin{enumerate} \item Let's prove first the edges condition. \begin{enumerate} \item \emph{Sufficiency.} If there exist $\k$-edge independent paths thus there is no $\k-1$-edge cuts. \item \emph{Necessarity.} Let the graph $G$ be connected after a deletion of any $\k-1$ edges.
+\begin{thm}[Menger] A graph is $\k$-vertex (edge) connected iff. for any two vertices there exist $\k$-vertex (edge) independent paths. \end{thm} \begin{proof} \begin{enumerate} \item Let's prove first for edges. \begin{enumerate} \item \emph{Sufficiency.} If there exist $\k$-edge independent paths thus there is no $\k-1$-edge cuts. \item \emph{Necessarity.} Let the graph $G$ be connected after a deletion of any $\k-1$ edges.
 Let's denote two vertices in the condition by $s$ and $t$.
 Let's define weight of every edge in $G$ by 1.
 Consider $G$ as the flow network and let $f$ be the max-flow.
 By the Ford-Fulkerson theorem~\ref{thm:fordfulk}: $F = c(A_{min}, B_{min})$ and equal to the number of edges from vertices of $A_{min}$ to vertices of $B_{min}$.
-Since the graph $G$ be connected after a deletion of any $\k-1$ edges and $F$ is integer then $F \geq \k$.
-Thus by the previous lemma the paths from $s$ to $t$ are $\k$-edge independent. \end{enumerate} \item Let's proof the vertex condition. \begin{enumerate} \item \emph{Sufficiency.} The same as for edges. \item For \emph{necessarity} condition let's give additional definition:
+Since the graph $G$ will be connected after a deletion of any $\k-1$ edges and $F$ is integer, the value $F \geq \k$.
+Thus by the previous lemma the paths from $s$ to $t$ are $\k$-edge independent. \end{enumerate} \item Let's prove the vertex condition. \begin{enumerate} \item \emph{Sufficiency.} The same as for edges. \item For \emph{necessarity} condition let's give additional definition:

 \begin{defin} Let $A$ and $B$ be two subsets of vertices of the graph $G$.
 A set $S\sub V(G)$ is called \bf{$AB$-separator} if there is no path in $G$ starting from any vertex of $A$ and ending in any vertex of $B$ after the deletion of the set $S$. \end{defin}